 Army ROTC is an elective curriculum you take along with your required college courses.
 It gives you the tools, training and experiences that will help you succeed in any competitive environment.
 Along with great leadership training, Army ROTC can help pay for your college tuition.
 Because ROTC is an elective, you can participate your freshmen and sophomore years without any obligation to join the Army.
-You will have a normal college student experience like everyone else on campus, but once you graduate, you will be commissioned as an officer in the Army.
-At that point you will have a wide range of interest areas, also known as branches, you can specialize in.
+You will have a normal college student experience like everyone else on campus, but once you graduate, you will be commissioned as an Officer in the Army and be given a particular specialty or "branch" (Infantry, Aviation, Medical, Intelligence, etc).
+Some branches are more competitive to get into than others, but you will have the opportunity during your senior year to make your preferences known.

 Learn more about branches at http://www.goarmy.com/careers-and-jobs/officer-careers-and-specialties.html